 The College of Chiropractic offers the first professional doctor of chiropractic (DC) degree program, the institution's oldest degree program.
 Prior to 2010, when the institution was reorganized into a university, the college was known as the Western States Chiropractic College.
-The college also offers a Bachelor of Science in Human Biology completion degree and a Master of Science in Diagnostic Imaging with a residency program.
+The college also offers a Bachelor of Science completion degree in Human Biology and a Master of Science in Diagnostic Imaging with a residency program.

 The College of Graduate Studies offers graduate degrees, graduate certificates and residencies/fellowships in the health sciences.
-The college offers a Master of Science in Human Nutrition and Functional Medicine, a Master of Science and Doctor of Education in Sport and Performance Psychology, a Master of Science and Doctor of Education in Clinical Mental Health Counseling, Sport and Performance specialization.
+The college offers a Master of Science in Human Nutrition and Functional Medicine, a Master of Science in Sports Medicine, a Master of Science and Doctor of Education in Sport and Performance Psychology, a Master of Science in Clinical Mental Health Counseling, and a Doctor of Education in Clinical Mental Health Counseling, Sport and Performance specialization.